 This means that a farsighted person will see the objects they are closer to.

 It is possible to compensate for mild hyperopia before the age of 40, but hyperopia becomes more and more troublesome with age.

-If the cornea is too arched or too flattened on a meridian, it will look like a rugby ball and the light rays will be focused at different distances from the retina, disturbing the vision at any distance.
+If the cornea is too steep or too flattened on a meridian, it will look like a rugby ball and the light rays will be focused at different distances from the retina, disturbing the vision at any distance.

 This is astigmatism; it can be associated with myopia or hyperopia.